If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 In the cut and strain method of honey extraction, sieving and filtration of honey can be done to varying degrees.
 Using a filter that removes chunks of wax but leaves pollen in the honey is sometimes done.
 The pressed honey with pollen has a more pronounced flavor.
 The honey is also of better nutritional value because of the presence of pollen grains in it.

 Extracting honey using a press is a very rewarding experience for the beekeeper.
-It achieves the first step in separation of two major beehive products.
+It achieves the first step in the separation of two major beehive products.
 Subsequent processing of the wax or honey is carried out individually.
 With a press, it is recommended that you work on comb that is at least 800 F (26.70 C) or warmer.
 The process of subsequent straining can be completed in about a day if the comb is warm enough during the entire process.
-If temperatures are lower beyond 700 F (21.10 C), straining can be required to run for more than a few days for best results.
+If temperatures are lower beyond 700 F (21.10 C), straining can be required to run for more than a few days for the best results.
 Even then, the honey or comb should not be heated too much, so that its nutritional value is retained.

 Honey Presses for Large Operations